 This is really more a tip rather than a step, but it's so cool that I had to include it separately.
-If you're looking at your slide show and you see a photo you'd like to edit in Camera Raw, just press the letter R (easy to remember-R for Raw).
+If you're looking at your slide show and you see a photo you'd like to edit in Camera Raw, just press the R key (easy to remember-R for Raw).
 It pauses your slide show and instantly opens that photo in Bridge's own Camera Raw, as shown here (remember-Bridge has Camera Raw built right in), so you can edit the photo.
 Once you're done editing, click the Done button and you return to the slide show.
 The changes you made are instantly applied and the slide show continues.
 This is cooler than it first sounds.
-Think about ityou're watching your slide show and you see a photo and think "I wonder what that would look like if it was black and white," so you press R to bring up Camera Raw, turn on the Convert to Grayscale checkbox, click Done, and bam, you're back in your slide show, and your photo is black and white.
+Think about it-you're watching your slide show and you see a photo and think "I wonder what that would look like if it was black and white," so you press R to bring up Camera Raw, click on the B&W button, click Done, and bam, you're back in your slide show, and your photo is black and white.
 Come on-that's pretty slick.